richarddd/serverless-resource-names/README.md

 **Notice how you have to constantly specify names for these services?**

-Futhermore you're likley to use them in your enviroment variables as well
+Futhermore you're likely to use them in your environment variables as well

 ```yml
 provider: